FOUNDATIONS OF STATISTICS AND ECONOMETRICS - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-This module is an introduction to the methods of specification, estimation and testing of statistical and econometric models in a general.
-The techniques are applied to real data making use of the statistical computer packages (e.g. Stata).
+This module is an introduction to the methods of specification, estimation and testing of statistical and econometric models.
+The techniques are applied to business data making use of the statistical computer packages (e.g. Stata).

 Surrey Business School